briansdenny/briandenny.net-site/content/project/jSign WF content/index.md

 ## 🧩 The Problem
 As part of a company-wide redesign and documentation overhaul, we needed to move away from lengthy user manuals like [this original jSign documentation](https://docs.jsign.com/help/index.htm).
 The new goal was to create concise, embedded help content within the jSign interface using **Whatfix**, a digital adoption platform.

-The original docs were comprehensive but not usable in Whatfix due to:
+The original docs were nearly exhaustive but not usable in Whatfix due to:
 - Length and complexity
-- No support for tables, images, or interlinking between help articles
+- Agnostic to account type and user role
 - An entirely different writing style and structure

 ## 💡 My Solution